What is radiation therapy?

 On the first day of your treatment, your family is encouraged to meet the radiation therapist who will show them the treatment machine and answer any questions.

-Family members are also welcome to wait in the waiting area during your visits once a week with your doctor.
+Family members are also welcome to wait in the waiting area during your weekly visit with your doctor.
 Your family will be encouraged to join you after the doctor and nurse examine you.
 This will give them an opportunity to ask questions.

 How will radiation therapy affect my skin?